Gripnook/cas/README.md

 # Computer Algebra System
-A command line computer algebra system designed as a CEGEP Comprehensive Assessment project in 2014.
+A command line computer algebra system developed as a CEGEP Comprehensive Assessment project in 2014.

 ## Usage